 Manufacturer: Harvey Guzzini, Recanati, Italy, today named iGuzzini.

 Other versions: The Harvey Guzzini Quadrifoglio pendant lamp exists also as a floor and table lamp.
 At least also made in white, yellow, green and orange.
 A version exists with a white metal diffuser instead of a chrome one.

 Quadrifoglio, the Italian word for four-leaf clover.

-This light is always attributed to Gae Aulenti (1927-2012), but that is not true.
+This pendant lamp is always attributed to Gae Aulenti (1927-2012), but that is not true.
 Gae Aulenti started to work for the iGuzzini company in 1985 and created together with Piero Castiglioni the (industrial) Cestello lamp for the Palazzo Grassi in Venice, Italy; 17 years after the Quadrofoglio was designed.
 Source: the website of iGuzzini and the book: “Culture of an Italian Region.
 The Marche, Guzzini and design“, written by Augusto Morello, published in 2002.
 The Cestello lamp was in production from 1985 until 1992.